aws-amplify/docs/docs/cli/teams/overview.md

 ![Image](~/images/AmplifyEnvMultDevelopers.jpg)

-You can alternatively, have developers setup their own isolated replica of these environments in different AWS account.
+You can alternatively, have developers setup their own isolated replica of these environments in a different AWS account.
 To do this simply:

 1. Clone the existing project
 2. Run `amplify env add` and set up a new environment (e.g. "mydev") with that developer's account and AWS profile
 3. Deploy with `amplify push`

 This workflow can be used to share complete Amplify projects with people outside of your organization as well by committing the project into a Git repository.
-If you are doing this remove (or add to the .gitignore) the **team-provider-info.json** which is located in the `amplify` directory.
+If you are doing this remove (or add to the `.gitignore` file) the **team-provider-info.json** which is located in the `amplify` directory.
 You can learn more about this file [here](~/cli/teams/shared.md#sharing-projects-outside-the-team).

 ### Continuous deployment and Hosting